partiql/partiql-beamline/partiql-beamline-book/src/cli/database-commands.md

   --sample-count 1000

 # Generate database with new schema
-partiql-beamline-cli gen db beamline-lite \
+beamline gen db beamline-lite \
   --seed 100 \
   --start-auto \
   --script-path $NEW_SCRIPT \